History of the Camino

 What is the Compostela?
 Is it the same as the Credential?
 And what’s a Compostelana?
 There are many questions pilgrims ask themselves when they embark on the Camino de Santiago for the first time.
 And one of the most common has to do with the Compostela: what is it?
 What is the meaning behind it?
 Where can I get one, and what do I do with it?
 Today we will try to answer some of these questions so that you can enjoy the Camino with all the information you need.

-First things first, just what is the Compostela?
 The Compostela (sometimes incorrectly called a “Compostelana”) is the document that certifies that a pilgrim has completed the Camino de Santiago.
 The Compostela is awarded by the Church authorities, and can be collected at the Pilgrim’s Reception Office in the Cathedral of Santiago de Compostela.
 This accreditation was created in the 9th and 10th centuries when the pilgrimage to the tomb of Saint James the Apostle was given official status.
 At first, insignias such as the venera or scallop shell were used to certify the pilgrimage.
 But these were easy to falsify, and in the 13th century the Church decided to replace them with the so-called cartas probatorias or evidentiary letters, which are the direct predecessor of today’s Compostela.

 So what is a Compostelana?